7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 	- Infinite Storage
 	- Animation speed
 - Baldurs Gate 3 - not that it is bad, I want to see that game live on for the next 10-15 years it is that good
+- Hacking Games:
+	- Hackmud -  I do not like multiple player hacking
+		- Hacking people via a commonality of linguistic preferences algorithm is still hacking
+	- HackNet
+	-
-- Grey Hack - Because why not try one multiplayer game - Or just find a transpiler
+	- Grey Hack - Because why not try one multiplayer game - Or just find a transpiler and I do not like multiple player hacking
 		- Exfil scripts